 A public benefit requested by the developer might be a zoning change, financial subsidy, street closing or alteration, or other benefit that the developer would not otherwise receive.
-A public benefit requested by the community might be a commitment to hire locally, pay living wages, set aside space in the development for community uses, or a similar benefit requested by the community through an open and deliberative process.
+A public benefit requested by the community might be a commitment to hire locally, pay living wages, set aside space in the development for community uses or a similar benefit demanded by the community through an open and deliberative process.

-We recognize that not every development will offer the opportunity for each benefit to be achieved, so the idea is to use the tool to rate for the benefits that might be included in the project.
-Space is provided to list OTHER benefits that may be included or requested by the community.
+We recognize that not every development will offer the opportunity for each benefit to be achieved, so the idea is to use the tool to rate for the benefits that might occur.
+Space is provided to list OTHER benefits that may be possible or be requested by the community.
 There is also space to list general comments or questions.